jmartins-ledger/app-plugin-opensea/README.md

 ### Not supported:

-- SetApprovalForAll (specific to collection method, needed to allow OpenSea to "spend" user's NFT's meaning to transfer them once sale is triggered.).
+- SetApprovalForAll (specific to collection method, needed to allow OpenSea to "spend" user's NFT's meaning to transfer them once sale is triggered).
 - ProxyAssert (specific to collection method, used to transfer several items from one owner to an other.
 (Not a sale)).

 - Many interactions on the OpenSea platform require solely a signature from the Ledger device: Creating a collection, placing a bid, putting an item on sale, lowering said sale-price.